The Importance of Hydration Before Massage Therapy

 Here are some practical tips on how to maintain proper hydration leading up to your massage therapy session:

-1. Drink Water Regularly: Aim to drink at least eight 8-ounce glasses of water daily, but increase your intake if you are physically active or in hot weather.
+- Drink Water Regularly: Aim to drink at least eight 8-ounce glasses of water daily.
+Increase your intake if you are physically active or in hot weather.

-5. Hydrate Before the Session: Aim to drink a glass of water about an hour or so before your massage appointment.
+- Hydrate Before the Session: Aim to drink a glass of water about an hour before your massage appointment.
 This will allow your body to absorb the fluid without feeling overly full during the session.

-6. Consider Electrolytes: During the summer heat in particular, or anytime we are physically very active, additional sweating can release precious salts like calcium, magnesium, and potassium that we need in order to be fully hydrated.
+- Consider Electrolytes: During the summer heat or anytime we are physically active, additional sweating can release precious salts like calcium, magnesium, and potassium that we need in order to be fully hydrated.
 Consider whether an electrolyte replacement might be right for you, and ask your doctor if you have questions about electrolytes.

 The Effects of Dehydration on Muscles